neondatabase/db-per-tenant/README.md

 ## Conclusion

 While this pattern is useful in building AI applications, you can simply use it to provide each tenant with its own database.
+You could also use a database other than Postgres for your main application's database (e.g., MySQL, MongoDB, MSSQL server, etc.).

-If you have any questions, feel free to reach out to the [Neon Discord](https://neon.tech/discord) or contact the [Neon Sales team](https://neon.tech/contact-sales).
+If you have any questions, feel free to reach out to in the [Neon Discord](https://neon.tech/discord) or contact the [Neon Sales team](https://neon.tech/contact-sales).
 We'd love to hear from you.